Skip to content

 You can share a log entry with other team members to view the particular log and context you are looking at.
 Click on the log you want to share, copy the current URL of your browser, and send it to team members through the medium of your choice.

-Unlike build logs that are stored indefinitely for each deployment, runtime logs are stored with the following limits:
+Runtime logs are stored with the following observability limits: